okeeffed/developer-notes/manual/Networking/Subnetting-Fundamentals.md

 ### Calculating Subnet Range

+We take an IP address and the subnet mask and use an AND calculation on their respective binary representations to figure out the IP range.

 ```shell
 192.168.100.200 => 11000000 10101000 01100100 11001000
 255.255.255.224 => 11111111 11111111 11111111 11100000 (2^5 = 32)